- lidocaine hydrochloride

 3. HOW TO USE IGLÜ RAPID RELIEF GEL

-Only use Iglü Rapid Relief Gel for localised application inside the mouth for the conditions it is recommended for.
+Only use Iglü Rapid Relief Gel for mouth ulcers.

 For adults, the elderly and children over 7 years of age: